Introduction To Teleprompters

 On larger productions freelance teleprompter operators with their own equipment are the norm.
 They will generally want the copy to be delivered by email or on a disk several days in advance of the shoot.
 Changes to the teleprompter script can usually be made during rehearsals, but ask the operator.

 The freelance operators with equipment may cost as much as $500 a day depending on their experience and the local market.
-So if the need for a teleprompter arises more than occasionally, it may be time to consider buying Teleprompter Software for Mac and Windows and the Jony Prompter with LCD flat panel monitor.
+So if the need for a teleprompter arises more than occasionally, it may be time to consider buying your own teleprompter.

-As you watch Diane Sawyer do the ABC Nightly News, watch her eyes carefully.
-Sometimes you can see them moving left and right as she reads from the teleprompter.
+As you watch Lester Holt do the NBC Nightly News, watch his eyes carefully.
+Sometimes you can see them moving left and right as he reads from the teleprompter.
 Most everyone who delivers this much copy, uses a teleprompter and this slight eye movement is rarely objectionable.
 It could be minimized by moving the camera and teleprompter farther away from the person reading, but this would change the composition of the shot.
 And the person reading would need to have very good eyesight to read from that distance.

 Some teleprompter tips: